Oil surges as non-OPEC, OPEC producers agree on output cuts; dollar strong

 On Friday, a preliminary survey from the University of Michigan showed the U.S. consumer sentiment index at its highest since January 2015, which may spur the Fed to strike a confident tone on the economy's outlook when it starts a two-day meeting on Tuesday for the final policy meeting of 2016.

-Futures markets have virtually priced in a rate increase this week while the greenback gained fresh legs from the data, posting a 10-month high against the Japanese yen JPY= and standing tall against a trade-weighted basket of its peers. .DXY
+Futures markets have virtually priced in a rate increase this week while the greenback gained fresh legs from the data, posting a 10-month high against the Japanese yen and standing tall against a trade-weighted basket of its peers.

-The euro EUR= was trading near a one-year low against the dollar with the single currency changing hands at 1.053 per dollar.
+The euro was trading near a one-year low against the dollar with the single currency changing hands at 1.053 per dollar.
 Analysts at BBH expect a rebound to 1.07 per dollar if the 1.05 level is not broken.

 A recent run of strong data has pushed long-term U.S. Treasury yields higher and prompted some economists to pencil in more U.S. rate increases in coming months.